y9x/webpack/README.md

 # Webpack userscripts
 Krunker cheats with shared libraries, built with Webpack.

-To use the userscripts, you will need [Tampermonkey](https://www.tampermonkey.net/).
+To use the userscripts, you will need [Tampermonkey](https://www.tampermonkey.net/) installed.

 ## Where are the userscripts?